 However the tide seems to be turning and things seem to be looking up.
 The Financial Times has reported recently that the fitness industry is coming back stronger than ever.
 Investors are confident in making investments into growing boutique brands and fitness operators are reporting that class attendance has returned to pre-pandemic levels.

 So while the industry is recovering and hopefully coming back stronger than ever, the fact of the matter is there are key lessons to be learned.
 The initial shock of lockdown and subsequent adaptation to digital fitness has been tough.
-In fact IHRSA reported that 25% of gyms, clubs and studios could be closed by the end of 2020.
+In fact IHRSA reported that 17% of gyms, clubs and studios closed by the end of 2020.

 Skip ahead to: